-An icon of Australian sport, the Stawell Gift has been held in all but four years since 1878, and is one of the world’s most famous and prestigious foot races.
+An icon of Australian sport, the Stawell Gift has been held in all but five years since 1878, and is one of the world’s most famous and prestigious foot races.

 Every Easter thousands of runners and athletics fans from all over Australia and all points of the globe make the annual pilgramage to Central Park, the professional running mecca, in the tiny historic gold-mining town of Stawell.

 Runners from far and wide have come to Stawell with a glint in their eye, all trying their luck at capturing glory and some coin.